• Products

-Common Jira Software configurations for Advanced Roadmaps
+Common Jira configurations for your plan

-This page refers to Advanced Roadmaps, which is a cross-project planning tool only available as part of Jira Software Cloud Premium and Enterprise.
+This page refers to the advanced planning features that are only available as part of Jira Cloud Premium and Enterprise.

 • when a plan created or deleted